SaiVenky1999/Assignment/README.md

-This is java code in file 1
+THIS IS PHP IN FILE 1